ondrek/amsterdam/README.md

-# Scriptogram Theme - Amsterdam
+# Amsterdam is a Scriptogram theme

-## when should I read this?
+## When shall I read this?

  - when you want to use my scriptogram theme
  - when you like this theme (screenshots in folder `screenshots`)

 ## why should I use this scritogram theme?

- - semantical HTML5 markup
- - CSS3 features and a minimalistic visual design
+ - Semantic HTML5 markup with CSS3 features and minimalistic GUI
- - simple to use
+ - Simple to use with RSS support meta tags
- - responsive design with Media Queries
+ - Responsive design with Media Queries
- - RSS support meta tag
- - from index to archive redirecting support
+ - Paggination support; Index/archive redirecting support
- - paggination support
- - free; open source
+ - Free; Open source; MIT Licence

 ## About licence and author